5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 But unfortunately, this config is currently not working 100% yet.

 What is not working:
-- Audio via AppleALC.
-It uses VoodooHDA for now.
 - Lid: Sleep/Clamshell Mode and switching over the Main Display to an External Monitor when the lid is closed
 - Power LED keeps pulsing sleep